Problem-Trouble | Commonly Confused Words

 /ˈtrʌb(ə)l/

-Difficulty or problems causing stress or worry.
+Difficulty or problems that cause distress or worry.

 Examples: